jrpotter/notebook/notes/set/cardinality.md

 ### Pigeonhole Principle

 No natural number is equinumerous to a proper subset of itself.
 More generally, no finite set is equinumerous to a proper subset of itself.

+Likewise, any set equinumerous to a proper subset of itself must be infinite.

 %%ANKI
 Basic